 Today, I still love chocolate.
 But the difference is this: I consume chocolate; it no longer consumes me.

-Caroline is the founder of the Taste Bud Rehab Program for Permanent Weight Loss and has been active in the field of health, nutrition, and psychology for over 25 years.
-She has a bachelor’s degree in Exercise Science, a master’s degree in Marriage Family Therapy, and she is a whole-food plant-based diet coach, certified as a Nutrition Education Trainer through Dr. Fuhrman’s Nutrition Education Institute.
+I'm a paragraph.
+Click here to add your own text and Caroline is the founder of the Taste Bud Rehab Program for Permanent Weight Loss and has been active in the field of health, nutrition, and psychology for over 25 years.
+She has a bachelor’s degree in Exercise Science, a master’s degree in Marriage Family Therapy, and she is a whole-food plant-based diet coach, certified as a Nutrition Education Trainer through Dr. Fuhrman’s Nutrition Education Institute. me.
+It's easy.